Z80-Retro/Z80-Retro-Manual/Z80-RETRO-VDP-BUILD.md

 The same guidelines as noted in: [Z80-Retro Hardware Build Guide](./Z80-RETRO-BUILD.md) apply here.

-The readme in the hardware project provides a detailed BOM and information on where to source the TMS9118A processor from.
+The README in the hardware project provides a detailed BOM and information on where to source the TMS9118A processor from.
 Note: You can _NOT_ use a TMS9918A in this build as it requires 8x4k RAM chips.
 The TMS9118A only requires 2x16k ram chips which are easier to find and allow for a smaller board footprint.